juckele/crossword/README.md

 # crossword

-To prepare this as an eclipse project: gradle build eclipse
+To prepare this as an eclipse project: gradle build eclipseClasspath To update if the Eclipse project is failing to build: gradle cleanEclipseClasspath build eclipseClasspath (Do not use eclipseClean, because it will overwrite the formatter preferences).

 A program for creating 'American Crosswords' like what you would see in NYTimes.